Overview of TDD, BDD and ATDD techniques:

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-- Participating in writing the acceptance criteria of the stories
+- Taking part in drafting acceptance criteria for stories

 - Automation

-Before I jump into the discussion of a tester’s involvement in these practices, let’s first try to understand the concepts behind these terms:
+Prior to discussing the involvement of a tester in these practices, let’s first clarify the concepts underlying these terms:

 Test Driven Development